mtlong29/MySite/_posts/notes/treehouse-intermediate-ios-development/2017-12-05-object-initialization.md

 ## Failable and Throwing Initializers

 A common occurrence of not being able to initialize an object is if it relies on external data.
-Swift gives two ways to deal with this: <a href="https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/Initialization.html#//apple_ref/doc/uid/TP40014097-CH18-ID224">failable initializers</a> and throwing initalizers.
+Swift gives two ways to deal with this: [failable initializers](https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/Initialization.html#//apple_ref/doc/uid/TP40014097-CH18-ID224) and throwing initalizers.

-A failable initializer, `init?() {}`, is optional.
+>A failable initializer, `init?() {}`, is optional.
 The result either contains the object if the initialization succeeded, or it contains `nil`, if the initialization failed.

 Recall the `Day` `enum` above.
 The `rawValue` for a day that doesn't exist would return `nil`.